CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

-Induction may seem like an odd name if you are used to "proof by induction" from your discrete math course, but we will see below that the induction principle for `ℕ` is basically the induction you are used to.
+Induction may seem like an odd name if you are used to "proof by induction" from your discrete math course, but we will see below that the induction principle for `ℕ`{.Agda} is basically the induction you are used to.

 The method of writing functions where we describe what they do on